-"Quiet town, peaceful, low maintenance.
-It can stay that way," says a federal agent to the sheriff of the small town at the center of the new ABC drama "The Crossing."
-Yeah, good luck with that.
-In TV and movies, crazy, creepy, sci-fi, monster movie junk always goes down in quaint, tiny, Middle American suburbs far more often than it does in a big city.
-Who has time for aliens in New York?
-Give me a full on invasion or nothing.
-Leave the odd-goings on and the mysterious, unsolved disappearances to the town folk.
-This list charts the history of America's fictional small towns from kind of creepy to David Lynchian-grade bananas.
+In TV and movies, crazy, creepy, sci-fi, monster-movie stuff always goes down in quaint, tiny, Middle American suburbs far more often than it does in a big city.
+Let's chart the history of America's fictional small towns from kind of creepy to David Lynchian-grade bananas.

 Collinsport, Maine - "Dark Shadows" (1966)